IncroyablePix/Math4BG/README.md

 - **script**: You have to specify a script **without** the ".lua" extension for it to be loaded. (example: script = "test")
 - **fpslimiter**: I'd recommend to feed it a "true" value. (example: fpslimiter = true)

-### Shaders
-As the 3D is not currently well developped, it has no real point to go further on this.
-However the syntax is the following (c.f.
-TheCherno):
-- #shader vertex as a first line, followed by the vertex shader code
-- #shader fragment in a second time, followed by the fragment shader code

 ## Thanks to :
-TheCherno for his OpenGL tutorial.
-The-One-Who-Does-Not-Want-To-Be-Mentionned who helped me out testing on different machines.
 Maxime De Rycke for giving the wonderful name of "Math4BG"